-SEATTLE, March 10, 2020 /PRNewswire/ -- Grist, the nation's leading environmental media organization, today released the 2020 Grist 50 — its fifth annual list of 50 emerging leaders with fresh, real-world solutions to some of the world's biggest problems.
-In typical Grist 50 fashion, this year's list features leaders from many different disciplines and backgrounds; it includes scientists, artists, policymakers, farmers, social-justice advocates, entrepreneurs, chefs, policy wonks, and more -- all working toward a planet that doesn't burn and a future that doesn't suck.
+SEATTLE, March 23, 2021 /PRNewswire/ -- Grist, a leading climate media organization, and its solutions lab, Fix, today released the 2021 Grist 50 — its sixth annual list of 50 emerging leaders with fresh, real-world solutions to some of the world's biggest problems.
+The Grist 50 list includes scientists, artists, policymakers, farmers, social-justice advocates, storytellers, entrepreneurs, technologists, chefs, clean-energy wonks — all kinds of people pointing the way toward a just, sustainable future.

 These forward-looking phenoms join Fix's growing community of leaders honored on the Grist 50.
 Fix lifts up and amplifies these visionaries' voices to a diverse audience hungry for change through storytelling.
 The Fixer network fosters collaboration on the big ideas that can get us there faster and hosts live events that lay the foundation for the kind of creative thinking needed to move the needle.
 This year, more than 1,000 individuals were nominated to receive the honor.

 "After a tumultuous year, the pandemic has foreshadowed the impact that the climate crisis could have in the near future," said Brady Piñero Walkinshaw, Grist CEO.
 "The Grist 50 highlights those working to find solutions and prevent devastating climate events, while also pushing for intersectional environmental justice and a better future for everyone."

 The 2021 Grist 50 Fixers list celebrates emerging leaders across a range of demographics, including:

 GAURAB BASU, M.D., Primary care doctor, co-director of the Center for Health Equity Education & Advocacy, and instructor at Harvard Medical School working to educate nurses, medical students, and social workers about the connection between human and planetary health